tommybazar/TBRaymarcherPlugin/Readme.md

 If you want to tinker with any low-level stuff, you will need C++ (and also probably HLSL) experience.

 Logically, the project can be separated into:
- - Texture toolkit, wrapping the commonly used functionality for creating/working with VolumeTextures and MHD loading utilities
+ - Texture toolkit, wrapping the commonly used functionality for creating/working with VolumeTextures and DICOM/MHD loading utilities
  - Actual raymarching materials (shaders)
  - Illumination computation compute shaders (and C++ code wrapping them)
  - C++ classes putting these together to form a useable RaymarchedVolume